Introduction

 Tokenomics and the Collapse of the Business Plan

 The initial excitement around Lucky Block was fueled by its innovative approach to the lottery industry.
 The LBLOCK V1 token, which included a 12% sales tax, was designed to fund the project's operations and rewards.
-However, the plan quickly ran into problems when centralized exchanges (CEX) refused to support the sales tax mechanism.
-This refusal forced the project to introduce the LBLOCK V2 token with a 0% tax rate, aimed at accommodating these exchanges.
+However, the plan quickly encountered problems when centralized exchanges (CEXs) refused to support the sales tax mechanism.
+This refusal prompted the project to introduce the LBLOCK V2 token with a 0% tax rate, designed to accommodate these exchanges.
 This transition created confusion among investors and highlighted a significant oversight in the project's planning.

 The collapse of the original business plan due to the tax issue necessitated multiple changes.
 The project had to pivot, including migrating to an ERC20 token and eventually rebranding itself as a crypto casino platform.
 These frequent changes and the resulting delays eroded investor confidence and complicated the investment process.